-- Copy of the fellowship training certificate if training completed or letter of recommendation from Program Director in geriatric medicine with verification of start of training date and anticipated completion date.
+- Copy of the fellowship training certificate if training completed or letter from Program Director in geriatric medicine with verification of start of training date and anticipated completion date.

 - If training is completed in an ACGME fellowship program, submit a letter from the AOA stating that the ACGME fellowship training has been AOA-recognized.